lclarkg18/personal-website/README.md

 I used React + TypeScript and [Bulma](https://bulma.io) as a CSS framework to help with the aesthetics.

+I then used [i18next](https://www.i18next.com) to make the site multilingual.

 ### To run it locally